haraldfianbakken/container-workshop/hands-on/2-dotnetcore.md

 ## Create console application
 - create new .NET Core Console app using the console
+- the Console app should take inn prompt from user and write it back
 - run app from console
 - open same app in VSC and run it